For Grades Pre-K to 12

-The PLAY Program is an interactive virtual dramatic reading and acting workshop for elementary school students in grades K – 5.
-Professional teaching artists present a pre-recorded performance of children’s literature for the entire school, and then work with select classrooms in synchronous interactive virtual workshops based on the stories.
+The PLAY Program is an interactive dramatic reading and acting workshop for elementary school students in grades pre-K – 5.
+Professional teaching artists present a performance of children’s literature for the entire school, and then work with select classrooms in interactive workshops based on the stories.
 We can bring this program to schools, libraries, summer camps, and community organizations.
 The PLAY Program meets State of Maine Learning Results and Common Core Standards objectives, including both Performing Arts/Theater and Language Arts.

 About the Program

 Actors actively engage students in small groups/workshops using their bodies, voices, and imaginations to build understanding of the text while bringing the stories and characters to life.
 PLAY helps develop literacy and reading fluency, character recall, understanding of themes, social emotional skills, physical storytelling, and vocal characterization.
 The program also comes with a comprehensive Resource Guide filled with information and activities based on the books and poems.

 “Through the PLAY program, students experience text in a new light…The program has potential as a beacon program for teachers who work with 21st century learners.”

 – Dr. Alec Lapidus, University of Southern Maine